MatthewReid854/reliability/docs/index.rst

 |pypi| |docs| |build| |code quality| |LOC| |downloads| |license| |DOI| |donate|

-*reliability* is a Python library for reliability engineering and survival analysis.
+*reliability* is a Python library for `reliability engineering <https://en.wikipedia.org/wiki/Reliability_engineering>`_ and `survival analysis <https://en.wikipedia.org/wiki/Survival_analysis>`_.
 It significantly extends the functionality of scipy.stats and also includes many specialist tools that are otherwise only available in proprietary software.

 .. image:: images/readme_image_V2.png